Slava Pastuk

 Yaroslav Pastukhov (born June 1990), more commonly known as Slava Pastuk, is a Ukrainian-born Canadian author, former prisoner, drug smuggler and music editor.

-He made national news in Canada in 2017 after drug smugglers that he recruited were arrested.
+He made national news in Canada in 2017 after drug smugglers he recruited were arrested.
 He was arrested in 2019 and sentenced to nine years.
-He was released in April 2022 for Day Parole.
+He was released in April 2022 for day parole.

 Early life

 Born as Yaroslav Pastukhov in Kyiv, Ukraine, in June 1990.
 In 1994, he moved with his mother from Ukraine to Canada, initially staying in the Ukrainian Mission on College Street, Toronto before moving to the Greek Town area.
 A few years later he and his mother moved to Barrie, where he attended the St. Joan of Arc High School, and worked part time at the local Shoppers Drug Mart where he also stole perfume and cologne to order.